About Me

 For many years I have given advice and participated in panels, particularly regarding digital arts, to organisations such as SIGGRAPHThe Art Fund, Leonardo, The British Computer Society, Lumen Art Prize, and various museums and galleries in both the not-for-profit and commercial sectors.

-In October 2019, I took part in THE NEED FOR ART TO CHANGE THE WORLD a symposium about Gustav Metzger, convened by Mathieu Copeland, at Zurich University of the Arts, the largest art school in Europe.
-Watch the videos HERE
+Participating in THE NEED FOR ART TO CHANGE THE WORLD a symposium about Gustav Metzger, convened by Mathieu Copeland, at Zurich University of the Arts, the largest art school in Europe, October 2019: